 C.1 A competent written objection shall comprise a letter which provides the name and address of the objector and a signature.
 In the case of an objection submitted by e-mail the objector shall provide a name and full home address.
 The letter/ email shall set out the grounds for objection.
-The Planning Manager shall have the authority to disregard those objections considered to be clearly frivolous, vexatious and/ or abusive.
+The Service Lead for Planning & Building Standards shall have the authority to disregard those objections considered to be clearly frivolous, vexatious and/ or abusive.
 Objections cannot be considered confidentially.